Giving voice to frail older Canadians

-Frail elderly Canadians are becoming an increasingly large segment of the population.
-Though they are significant consumers of health care resources, their input is underrepresented in research, the health care system and in setting health care policy.
-Canada’s health care system has advanced to meet the needs of those with acute and reversible illnesses; however, the system is ill-equipped to meet the specific, and often chronic, needs of frail elderly patients.
-To ensure that their needs are met as the Canadian health care system evolves, it is important that frail elderly Canadians have a voice in the research conducted to inform their care, the administration of the health care system, the way they interact as consumers of health care, and in the setting of health care policy.
+Older Canadians living with frailty are an increasingly large segment of the population.
+Though they are significant consumers of healthcare resources, their input is underrepresented in research, the health care system and in setting health care policy.
+Canada’s health care system has advanced to meet the needs of those with acute and reversible illnesses; however, the system is ill-equipped to meet the specific, and often chronic, needs of older adults living with frailty.
+To ensure that their needs are met as the Canadian health care system evolves, it is important that older Canadians living with frailty have a voice in the research conducted to inform their care, the administration of the health care system, the way they interact as consumers of health care, and in the setting of health care policy.

-As part of the CFN annual conference in Toronto on September 27-29, 2015, CFN hosted a world-café style participatory meeting of 60 citizen advocacy representatives, researchers, health care professionals, policy makers and industry partners.
-Participants explored and voted on a range of topics and strategies for engaging frail elderly Canadians and their family caregivers in research, health care decision making and policy setting.
-Here is a summary of the day's proceedings and outcomes.
+At its 2015 National Conference, CFN hosted a world-café style participatory meeting of 60 citizens, citizen advocacy representatives, researchers, healthcare professionals, policy makers and industry partners.
+Participants explored and voted on a range of topics and strategies for engaging older Canadians living with frailty and their caregivers in research, healthcare decision making and policy setting.
+For proceedings and more details on the world café, please click here.

 A discussion paper produced from the meeting was published in Research Involvement and Engagement, Giving voice to frail elderly Canadians: Engaging frail elderly Canadians in research, healthcare settings (2016 2:23//DOI: 10.1186/s40900-016-0038-7).

 Other initiatives underway

 CFN also has work underway in education and training, and in research priority setting.
 Click here to read about these initiatives.
 Future work planned will address recruitment of citizen and family/friend caregivers to committees research projects, and tools to facilitate input.